rdnajac/vim-plugin-skeleton/README.md

 - :help write-compiler-plugin
 - :help write-local-help
 - :help usr_41.txt
-- :help:internal-variables " scopea a: , s:, l:, etc
+- :help:internal-variables " scope a: , s:, l:, etc
 - :help expr-quote " string interpolation in vim \n
-- :help type() "takes avalue or variable and returns anumber from 0 to 5 dependin on the vuel's type 0 for a Number, 1 for a String
+- :help type() "takes avalue or variable and returns a number from 0 to 5 depending on the vuel's type 0 for a Number, 1 for a String
 - :help line()
 - :help UserGettingBored
 - :help file-patterns